fitotoledano1/MatchedGeometryEffect/README.md

 # MatchedGeometryEffect

-A simple View that contains a collapsible Header View and a scrollable List.
-The collapsible Header View uses MatchedGeometryEffect to handle the animation between the collapsed state and the expanded state.
+This repository contains a small View that uses MatchedGeometryEffect and DragGesture to have a Header View switch between the 'collapsed' state and 'extended' state.

+The main screen is built of a collapsible Header View and a List.